jsachs802/research_overview/embedding_reg/embed_reg_readme.md

 Data collection began prior to the date of Trump's reinstatement.

-[Collection](https://github.com/jsachs802/research_overview/blob/main/embedding_reg/trump_collect_tweets.R) - script for collecting Tweets [DEPRECATED][Package used for collecting from Twitter no longer functional since switch to X]
+[Collection](https://github.com/jsachs802/research_overview/blob/main/embedding_reg/trump_collect_tweets.R) - script for collecting Tweets [DEPRECATED: Package used for collecting from Twitter no longer functional since switch to X]